TazinRahman1105050/JEM-Mapper/README.md

 mpiexec -np 4 ./jem -s ~/Ecoli_reads_100x_contigs.fasta -q ~/Ecoli_reads_10x_long_reads.fasta -a ~/A.txt -b ~/B.txt -p ~/Prime.txt -r 1000 -n 30

 Notes:
-* We have run our codes in a high-performance computing cluster (HPC) Aeolus.
-FOr this system we had to set the number of processes in the given way.
-If you use any other system please change the parameters accordingly
+* This code has been tested on high-performance computing cluster (HPC) with MPI compatibility.
+For the system we used we had to set the number of processes in the given way.
+Please change the parameters accordingly.

 # Input arguments meaning
 * -s: input contigs fasta file